JamesBarwell/rpi-gpio.js/README.md

 rpi-gpio.js
 ==========

 Control Raspberry Pi GPIO pins with node.js

 [![Build Status](https://travis-ci.org/JamesBarwell/rpi-gpio.js.svg?branch=master)](https://travis-ci.org/JamesBarwell/rpi-gpio.js)
 [![NPM version](https://badge.fury.io/js/rpi-gpio.svg)](http://badge.fury.io/js/rpi-gpio)

 ## Setup
-See this guide on how to get [node.js running on Raspberry Pi](http://elsmorian.com/post/23474168753/node-js-on-raspberry-pi).
+See this guide on how to get [node.js running on Raspberry Pi](http://joshondesign.com/2013/10/23/noderpi).

-This module can be installed with npm:
+This module can then be installed with npm:
 ```js
 npm install rpi-gpio
 ```

 ## Usage
+Firstly, make make sure you are running your application as root or with sudo, else the Raspberry Pi will not let you output to the GPIO.

+Before you can read or write, you must use setup() to open a channel, and must specify whether it will be used for input or output.
+Having done this, you can then read in the state of the channel or write a value to it using read() or write().

-Please see the examples below.
-Make make sure you are running as root or with sudo, else the Raspberry Pi will not let you output to the GPIO.
-All of the functions relating to the pins within this module are asynchronous, so where necessary - for example in reading the value of a pin - a callback must be provided.
+All of the functions relating to the pin state within this module are asynchronous, so where necessary - for example in reading the value of a channel - a callback must be provided.
+This module inherits the standard [EventEmitter](http://nodejs.org/api/events.html), so you may use its functions to listen to events.

-Please note that there are two different ways to reference a channel; either using the Raspberry Pi or the BCM/SoC naming schema (sadly, neither of which match the physical pins!).
+Please note that there are two different and confusing ways to reference a channel; either using the Raspberry Pi or the BCM/SoC naming schema (sadly, neither of which match the physical pins!).
 This module supports both schemas, with Raspberry Pi being the default.
 Please see [this page](http://elinux.org/RPi_Low-level_peripherals) for more details.

+## API

+### setup(channel [, direction], callback)
+Sets up a channel for read or write.
+Must be done before the channel can be used.
+* channel: Reference to the pin in the current mode's schema.
+* direction: The pin direction, pass either DIR_IN for read mode or DIR_OUT for write mode.
+Defaults to DIR_OUT.
+* callback: Provides Error as the first argument if an error occured.

+### read(channel, callback)
+Reads the value of a channel.
+* channel: Reference to the pin in the current mode's schema.
+* callback: Provides Error as the first argument if an error occured, otherwise the pin value boolean as the second argument.

+### write(channel, value [, callback])
+Writes the value of a channel.
+* channel: Reference to the pin in the current mode's schema.
+* value: Boolean value to specify whether the channel will turn on or off.
+* callback: Provides Error as the first argument if an error occured.

+### setMode(mode)
+Sets the channel addressing schema.
+* mode: Specify either Raspberry Pi or SoC/BCM pin schemas, by passing MODE_RPI or MODE_BCM.
+Defaults to MODE_RPI.

+### input()
+Alias of read().

+### output()
+Alias of write().

+### destroy()
+Tears down any previously set up channels.

+### reset()
+Tears down the module state - used for testing.

+## Examples

-### Query the value of a pin
+### Setup and read the value of a pin
 ```js
 var gpio = require('rpi-gpio');